Last Updated: March 2, 2026

 Ethical AI Guidance: As AI becomes more prevalent in enterprise operations, CSAMs will guide customers on ethical AI implementation, governance frameworks, and responsible AI practices.

-Considering a Microsoft CSAM Career?
+Want to Land a Microsoft CSAM Role?